visionanddepiction/visionanddepiction.github.io/index.md

 # Online

-The talks will be recorded and shared (if speakers permit), but participation and interaction is aimed at to be in-person.
+The talks will be recorded and shared (if speakers permit), but participation and interaction is aimed to be in-person.

 # Abstract submission and presentation types
 Please [submit](https://www.aanmelder.nl/vision-and-depiction-2024/author) a 300 word abstract of your contribution between 15 October and 15 November 2023.
-More info will follow.
-If the number of accepted contributions exceeds the time we have for the conference, we will organise poster presentations.
+You can only submit one abstract as first author, but as many as you want as co-author.
+During the submission process you can share your preference for a poster or oral presentation.
+It could happen that the preferred oral presentations exceed the time we have for the conference.
+In that case we will assign posters on the basis of the reviewer assessments.
+We hope that poster presentations will not be seen as something less than oral presentations, posters are great media to facilitate direct and unrestricted discussions.

 ## Instructions
 - After submitting your email adres in the link [above](#abstract-submission-and-presentation-types) you will be emailed further instructions.